Familiarize yourself with the elements of your roof and the language of roofing.

-Flashings are not of heavy enough material.
+Flashings are not made of heavy enough material.
 They will crack, puncture,

 or erode away, causing leaks.

-Instead of consisting of a series of short- to medium-length pieces stepped
+Instead of a series of short- to medium-length pieces stepped over one

-over one another, flashings are long pieces, nailed at various places along
+another, flashings consist of long pieces, nailed at various places along

 their length.
 With expansion and contraction caused by temperature change,